anvilresearch/connect-docs/clients.md

 ### Grant Types

-Grant types determine what kind of _authorization grants_ the client is allowed to handle.
-There are three supported grant types in Anvil Connect, derived from the OpenID Connect specification:
+Grant types determine what kind of _authorization grants_ the client is allowed to request.
+Anvil Connect supports three grant types derived from the OpenID Connect specification:

  - **`authorization_code`** - for server-side apps that can obtain tokens from the auth server behind the scenes
  - **`implicit`** - for apps that run on the client and need to get tokens directly from the auth server